alexbuzzbee/Open-Runtime/Specifications/Open Runtime Bytecode.md

 ORB strings are strings of any bytes except [FD], [FE], and [FF] (used as seperators).

-ORB modules begin with a header (If a '#!' is detected, the Runtime MUST move to the end-of-line before parsing the header.
+ORB modules begin with a header (If the sequence `#!` is detected, the Runtime MUST move to the first end-of-line character before parsing the header.
 This is for UNIX compatibility.).
 It is formatted as follows:

 ORB version[FE]Creator[FE]Author[FE]Module name[FE]Module version[FE]Module size[FE]Module checksum[FE]Entry point[FE]Init function[FF]